 As Nebraska’s grantee for Title X services, NEFP’s 12 sub-recipients, located in both urban and rural settings, provide comprehensive, client-centered, equitable, inclusive, and trauma-informed reproductive and sexual health services and methods.
 In 2020, the organization and its sub-recipients served 19,775 unduplicated patients across Nebraska.

 NEFP is a 501(c)(3) nonprofit organization with an operating budget of ~$3.4M.
-It is guided by a 5-member Board of Directors and a year-round staff of 10.
+It is guided by a seven member, volunteer Board of Directors and a year-round staff of 10.
 To learn more about NEFP, please visit here.